 I measured the preheat times to 400°F for both of my air fryers.
 Although they do reach their full cooking temperature in less than 5 minutes, as a rule it’s best to use that amount of time.
 The internal surfaces should be hot and ready to cook food on contact.

 Preheating is actually super easy!
-However it does depend of the type of air fryer you own.
+However, it does depend on the type of air fryer you own.

 - Digital models: Most have a preheat button to take care of this.
-When used, the unit will heat itself for the time required then shutoff.
+When used, the unit will heat itself for the time required and then shut off.
 You can also set the temperature and cooking time manually to do the same thing.

 In either case, 5 minutes is a typical preheat time that works well.
 Use the cooking temperature for hamburgers in this case (400°F is recommended).